withastro/docs/src/pages/en/guides/cms/contentful.md

 ### Dynamic routes

-To display the content of each blog post, we will use [dynamic routes](/en/core-concepts/routing/#dynamic-routes).
-This will allow us to create a page for each blog post entry.
+To display the content of each blog post, you'll use [dynamic routes](/en/core-concepts/routing/#dynamic-routes).
+This lets you write a single file that creates a page for each blog post entry.

-Create a new file `src/pages/posts/[slug].astro` and import the following libraries and types:
+Create a new file `src/pages/posts/[slug].astro` and import the following:

 ```astro title="src/pages/posts/[slug].astro"
 ---